This material must not be used for commercial purposes, or in any hospital or medical facility. Failure to comply may result in legal action.

 - Blood and urine tests: Blood and urine tests may be done to check for health problems, such as malnutrition and infection.

-- X-rays: You may need x-rays if you have pressure ulcers or bruising.
-Healthcare providers may use these pictures to see if there is an infection in the bone near a pressure ulcer.
+- X-rays: You may need x-rays if you have pressure injuries or bruising.
+Healthcare providers may use these pictures to see if there is an infection in the bone near a pressure injury.
 They may also check to see if your bones are bruised or broken.
 X-rays of your chest and abdomen may also be taken.

 - Telemetry is continuous monitoring of your heart rhythm.
 Sticky pads placed on your skin connect to an EKG machine that records your heart rhythm.